 Very spacious, luxurious accommodation is in high-ceilinged, individually decorated rooms and suites in the main house (some with four posters), with views over the surrounding parkland and countryside; some more contemporary but equally pleasing ground floor rooms are in a wing - particularly suitable for guests attending the weddings which have become a speciality, as they are convenient to the banqueting suite and avoid disturbing other guests.

 Converted stables in a second wing provide more rooms, this time in a simpler country style – not luxurious, but very charming.

 Conference/banqueting (160/170); secretarial services.
 Children welcome (under 5s free in parents' room, cot available without charge, baby sitting arranged, children's playroom).
 Pets permitted by arrangement.
-Spa, garden, walking, tennis (all weather, floodlit), cycling, snooker.
+Garden tours.
+Spa, walking, tennis (all weather, floodlit), cycling, clay pigeon shooting, snooker.
 Golf, fishing, equestrian all nearby.
 Hairdressing, beauty salon.

 Rooms 40 (10 junior suites, 3 ground floor, 4 family rooms, all no smoking and with bath & shower).
 DB&B from about €195 per couple (see website for special offers).
 24 hr room service.
 Turn down service.
 Closed 24-26 Dec.

 Formerly the Castle Restaurant, this is a lovely room overlooking the gardens and with views of the rolling countryside.
 With hand painted ceilings, original fireplaces, antique furniture, and gleaming chandeliers it makes a special setting, whether for dinner à deux or a get together of family and friends.
 Candles are lit in the foyer and restaurant at dusk, giving the whole area a lovely romantic feeling.